kodeyeen/gomponent/README.md

 Gomponent
 ==================================

-This is an open.mp component for loading gamemodes written in Go with the gomp package.
+This is an open.mp component for loading gamemodes written in Go with the `gomp` package.
-The name "Gomponent" stands for:
+The name `Gomponent` is composed of three word-forming elements:
 1. Go
 2. omp (short for open.mp)
 3. Component

+Similar to goroutines (go coroutines) in Go.

 ## Usage